Understanding batteries in Mac notebooks

-- Disable AirPort or Bluetooth from their menu bar icons or in System Preferences (Network and Bluetooth respectively).
+- If you don't need Wi-Fi or Bluetooth, you can disable AirPort or Bluetooth from their menu bar icons or in System Preferences.
 This will help save power.

-- External USB, FireWire, ThunderBolt, SD card, and Expresscard devices added to your notebook may also draw power and should be disconnected for optimal battery performance.
+- External USB, FireWire, Thunderbolt, SD card, and Expresscard devices added to your notebook can also draw power and should be disconnected for optimal battery performance.

-- Eject any CDs or DVDs from the integrated SuperDrive (if available on your notebook) to avoid the drive spinning periodically.
+- Eject any CDs or DVDs from the integrated SuperDrive (if your notebook has one) to avoid the drive spinning periodically.

 A great place to start when troubleshooting battery issues is the built-in diagnostics that are available on your Mac notebook.
-Review the following articles for more information on using diagnostics.
+Follow the steps in these articles:

 My battery runtime is low

-- Take steps to optimize your battery life per the Optimizing Battery Life section earlier in this article.
+- Optimize your battery life using the Optimizing Battery Life section earlier in this article.

-- If you are still having battery runtime issues after optimizing your computer's performance and checking for runaway processes, test in Safe Mode.
+- If you still have battery issues after optimizing your computer's performance and checking for malfunctioning software processes, test in Safe Mode.
 Safe Mode limits the active items on the system and allows testing in a more minimal environment.
-If the battery life is better in Safe Mode, you may need to do further software isolation for the items disabled by Safe Mode to determine what the power draw is while not operating in Safe Mode.
+If the battery life is better in Safe Mode, you might need to do further software isolation for the items disabled by Safe Mode to determine what the power draw is while not operating in Safe Mode.

-Occasionally, the battery may not show a full charge (100%) in OS X, even after the power adapter has been connected for an extended period of time.
-The battery may appear to stop charging between 93 percent and 99 percent.
+Occasionally, the battery might not show a full charge (100%) in macOS, even after the power adapter has been connected for an extended period of time.
+The battery might appear to stop charging between 93 percent and 99 percent.
 This behavior is normal and will help to prolong the overall life of the battery.

-If you do not receive a warning when your battery has a low charge, generally reported at or under 15%, it may be because the battery menu bar icon is disabled.
-Please follow these steps to enable the battery status menu item:
+If you don't receive a warning when your battery has a low charge, generally reported at or under 15%, it might be because the battery menu bar icon is disabled.
+Follow these steps to enable the battery status menu item: